Google Container Registry

 - Registry Name - A unique name for this configuration

 - Key File - The contents of a JSON key file.
-See bellow for instructions
+See below for instructions

 Generating a JSON key file